rbrutherford3/Task-Master/docs/README.md

 ### Background

 TaskMaster was released as an [Android app on Google Play](https://play.google.com/store/apps/details?id=com.rsquared.taskmaster&hl=en&gl=US) in 2020.
 It was not successful and had many development problems that made it difficult to create new versions.
 Although visually appealing, the tasks themselves had too much granularity for importance and urgency to make it practical.
 This version of TaskMaster attempts to simplify the process and broaden the market.
-Future versions of TaskMaster will introduce the use of cookies and user accounts and be deployed on the spiffindustries.com AWS server.
-Once that release is stable, the next version will introduce Android and iPhone apps that can employ the same user accounts.
+It introduces the use of cookies and user accounts and is deployed on the spiffindustries.com AWS server.
+Once this release is stable, the next version will introduce Android and iPhone apps that can employ the same user accounts.

 ## Install